alecmuffett/real-world-onion-sites/README.md

 ```
 ## Sitename
 * <url of onion> [<lock emoji if https>] [<site notes, four words max>]
+...

 [(site note in parentheses)]
 ```

+If there are many onions, submit a few, key, ones, plus an "index" page for the others; the "index" page *must* be an onion site, and should be followed with a sub-bullet for its cleartext equivalent.

 Pull requests for the SecureDrop or GlobalLeaks lists will be accepted only for entries of the form:

 ```
 ## Descriptive Publication *or* Journalist Name